Elektra (character): Creation

-Frank Miller period: 1980s and early 1990s
+1980s

 Elektra first appeared in Daredevil #168 (January 1981).
 Miller intended this issue, which was essentially a filler story, to be Elektra's only appearance.
 She instead became a frequently appearing villain in Daredevil, until she was murdered by Bullseye in issue #181 (April 1982).
 She was resurrected shortly after, but the story contains a narrative note which indicates that Daredevil must never encounter her again.
+Elektra's death issue was best-selling, but the event was very controversial among fans; Miller received death threats, which he reported to the FBI.

-Miller collaborated with Bill Sienkiewicz on Elektra: Assassin, a surrealistic, satirical miniseries that ran from 1986 to 1987, with an unclear relation to mainstream continuity.
+Miller collaborated with Bill Sienkiewicz on Elektra: Assassin, a surrealistic, satirical miniseries that ran from 1986 to 1987.
 Mary Jo Duffy, the editor who initiated the project, writes that Sienkiewicz was the chosen artist because of his skills: "the fine drafting, the loony caricatures, and the high-style infusion of sex-and-drugs-and-rock'n'roll."
 In the story, Elektra discovers that a US presidential candidate intends to launch a nuclear war.
-In opposing him, Electra comes into conflict with S.H.I.E.L.D. agents, cyborgs and monsters.
-The series concludes with the successful election of the candidate, but the replacement of his mind by another character whose motives are ambiguous.
-The later Daredevil "Fall from Grace" storyline by D.G.
-Chichester establishes that Elektra: Assassin is a hallucinatory distortion of canonical events in which Elektra took part, in the mind of a delusional S.H.I.E.L.D. cyborg named John Garret (who is the main point-of-view character of the story).
+In opposing him, Electra enters into a complex and ambivalent relationship with John Garrett, a S.H.I.E.L.D. cyborg.
+The series concludes with the successful election of the candidate, but the replacement of his mind by Garrett's.
+While the story initially had an unclear relationship to the larger Marvel canon, aspects of the story were later incorporated into mainstream continuity.
+The series was released as part of Epic Comics, a more mature Marvel imprint.

 The art for the story is highly experimental; as one critic, Stefan Hall, remarks, "Sienkiewicz uses collage, oil painting, mimeograph, and other artistic forms generally uncommon in comic books and graphic novels."
 Hall points out that the mixed-media approach draws from Robert Rauschenberg and the caricatures of main characters are indebted to Ralph Steadman.

-In 1990, Elektra appeared in another Miller creation, Elektra Lives Again.
-This is an avant-garde story that takes place outside normal Marvel continuity.
-It won an Eisner Award for "Best Graphic Album: New".
-In the narrative, Daredevil is haunted by dreams about Elektra's past, death and potential resurrection.
-The story largely takes place in dreams and has been described as surreal.
-Aesthetically, the graphic novel also anticipates Miller's later work in Sin City.

-In 1993, Miller revisited the character in the miniseries Daredevil: The Man Without Fear.
-Taking place in the past before Matt Murdock took on the Daredevil identity, the story elaborates the relationship between Murdock and Elektra Natchios.
+The series appeared the same year as Miller's highly influential The Dark Knight Returns, and shares tone and themes.